Advice > Consulting

 You can begin your preparation with free resources like the one below:

-Acing McKinsey Solve is a big hurdle you'll need to get through in order to secure a case interview invite.
-If you have the budget to spare, consider investing in PSG Secrets' McKinsey Solve game simulation course.
+Acing these assessments is a big hurdle you'll need to get through in order to secure a case interview invite.
+If you have the budget to spare, consider investing in simulation courses like the PSG Secrets' McKinsey Solve game simulation course or the Online Case Secrets' BCG Case Combo course.

 4. Stand out in behavioural interviews